128technology/docs/docs/intro_installation_azure_mist.md

 vi router_private.parameters.json
 ```

-and paste the following JSON content, please adjust the values to your specific environment:
+Paste the following JSON content.
+Please adjust the values to your specific environment:

 ```
 {